stadionHQ/PostmanSync/readme.md

 ![image-20211102120304488](readme/images/logs.png)

+To debug issues with PostmanSync, you can set your logging level to `trace` for extra information.

 ### Exceptions
 Postman Sync specific exceptions will be thrown if things go wrong (such as Postman API request errors).
 As this is a development workflow, we think this is ok, though later may look to improve this.